AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 **Special Qualities:** Made of stone

 Our shaman says that all the things of the world have a spirit.
 Stones, trees, a stream.
-Now that I’ve seen the earth roil under my feet and fists of stone beat my friends half to death I’d like to believe that crazy old man.
+Now that I've seen the earth roil under my feet and fists of stone beat my friends half to death I'd like to believe that crazy old man.
 The one I saw was huge—big as a house\!
 It came boiling up from a rockslide out of nowhere and had a voice like an avalanche.
 I pay my respects, now.
 Rightly so. *Instinct*: To show the strength of earth

 - Turn the ground into a weapon
 - Meld into stone